scaredos/cfresearch/bot-detection.md

 # bot-detection
 This was compiled for educational purposes (to help further people in their attempts to block bots on their websites).
 This is not a full resource and contains only information which I have discovered.
+(This is seperate from CloudFlare Research)

 ## Chromedriver/Automated Chromium detections
 - Various methods can be used to detect chromedriver & automated Chromium.